Think It Over

 "Think It Over" is a rock-and-roll song written by Buddy Holly, Jerry Allison, and Norman Petty in 1958, originally recorded by the Crickets.
+The record was a Top Forty hit in the U.S. and UK in 1958.

-Vi Petty, Norman Petty's wife, played piano on this recording.
+Buddy Holly played lead guitar.
+Vi Petty, producer Norman Petty's wife, played piano on this recording.

 Chart performance

-In the US, "Think It Over" was released by Brunswick Records as a 45-rpm single (9-55072), reached number 27 on the Billboard pop singles chart, and number 9 on the Billboard R&B chart.
+In the US, "Think It Over" was released by Brunswick Records as a 45-rpm single (9-55072), reaching number 27 on the Billboard pop singles chart, and number 9 on the Billboard R&B chart.
+In Canada it reached number 45.
 Overseas, the song went to number 11 in the UK.

+The B side was "Fool's Paradise".